-What I realize now that my opponents had started to explore the deep ocean of chess strategy, while I was just paddling around in my little pond in my back yard.
+What I realize now that my opponents had started to explore the deep ocean of beginner chess strategies, while I was just paddling around in my little pond in my back yard.
 Now, as I teach beginning players as well as playing against my children as they begin to learn chess, I see that they are often swimming in the same pond in the beginning.

 In this article, I want to give beginning and novice players (and perhaps some intermediate players) a glimpse of the vast ocean of chess strategy.
 It can be quite beautiful, but also scary for the uninitiated.

-Strategy versus Tactics
+Chess Strategies versus Tactics

 It is important to understand the difference between tactics and strategy.
 We can consider tactics to be forced sequence of moves that lead to a specific objective – usually (but not always) a gain in material.

 Consider the position below (from one of my recent games against National Master Barry Davis).
 In this particular game, White won material by force – I could not avoid it.
 This is tactics.

 On the other hand, beginner chess strategies involve longer-term plans and maneuvers.
 As we shall see in the following games, the moves in these games are not forced by an immediate threat against the opposing king or massive loss of material.

 Tactics and strategy exist together.
 Typically, tactics serve the long-term strategy involved in a particular position.
 However, at times, if one side makes a big enough tactical mistake, finding it is more important than any strategic elements available in the position.

 To put it another way, although beginning players often miss tactics – or fall prey to tactics – I think one reason they do so is that they don’t have a plan or a strategy in the first place.
 Hopefully, this article will give you a few ideas to work with.